Editor's Note: This story was updated September 13, 2018.

 To find a source for vaccines in your area, go to the Vaccine Locator (http://vaccine.healthmap.org).

 How do experts decide what to put into the flu vaccine?

-Like all other vaccines, the flu vaccine isn't perfect, but it is up to 60% effective overall in the general population, the CDC says.
-In general, vaccines work better against influenza B and influenza A (H1N1) viruses than they do again influenza A (H3N2) viruses, the CDC says.
+Like all other vaccines, the one for flu isn't perfect, but it cuts the risk of illness from 30% to 60% in the general population, the CDC says.
+In general, vaccines work better against influenza B and influenza A (H1N1) viruses than they do against influenza A (H3N2) viruses, the CDC says.